Early springtime mud fun in the mystical eastern Serbia

 - lift kit (will make conquering trails with deep tyre tracks a lot easier)

 Vehicles with low gear are mandatory

-For this tour the meeting point will be in Belgrade, the capitol of Serbia, from where we’ll travel in a convoy to Ždrelo spa (you’ll be supplied with detailed access instructions, coordinates and GPX/KML tracks from your hometown to meeting point).
+For this tour the meeting point will be at the Ždrelo spa 130 km southeast of Belgrade, the capitol of Serbia (you’ll be supplied with detailed access instructions, coordinates and GPX/KML tracks from your hometown to meeting point).
 Final details will be mailed to you timely.
 Please secure that you have your travel insurance before starting the tour.
 We expect you to arrive with a vehicle in good technical conditon, which can endure a week of offroading in the very demanding, muddy conditions of early springtime.
 This tour will require at least average offroad experience and skills.
 During the tour a chance to refuel will be available each 200-250 km (petrol, diesel, LPG).
 All major credit cards (Visa, Master, Maestro, etc.) work in Serbia (both on ATM machines and for paying goods), but it’s advisable to have a small amount of cash for small expenses.